Samedhaa/PlayingWithYelpDataUsingPython/README.md

-This repository contains IPython (Jupyter) Notebook,

-You can view "Playing with Yelp_Reviews.ipynb" directly on github, or clone the repository.

-the repository is about analysing Yelp Reviews Data Using python
+OverView :

+This repository contains IPython (Jupyter) Notebook that contains Data from Yelp, which i used some of the python libraries to navigate the data, such as pandas, numpy and math.

-the data is here : https://drive.google.com/open?id=13T2JwvESPMA65nm4nN0Ep6V2sdtkKx6d
+you can get the data from here : https://drive.google.com/open?id=13T2JwvESPMA65nm4nN0Ep6V2sdtkKx6d

 IPython Notebook : https://hub.mybinder.org/user/samedhaa-playin-datausingpython-z5nc1nu7/tree